scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[55:4]** Why does thy heart trouble thee, Baruch, and why does thy thought disturb thee?

-**[55:5]** For if owing to the report which thou hast only heard of judgement thou art so moved, What (wilt thou be) when thou shalt see it manifestly with thine eyes?
+**[55:5]** For if by the hear-say which thou hast heard of judgement thou art so moved, what (wilt thou be) when thou shalt see it manifestly with thine eyes?

 **[55:6]** And if with the expectation wherewith thou dost expect the day of the Mighty One thou art so overcome, what (wilt thou be) when thou shalt come to its advent?